pixeloven/pixeloven/README.md

 2) Remove semantic UI deps in main example
 3) Update examples to be more specific
 4) Break middleware up into smaller packages
+5) Create component library for the server side components and views